First-Time Home Buyer Incentive

 If your home value increases to $300,000 your payback would be 5% of the current value or $15,000.

 - You receive a 10% incentive of the home’s purchase price of $200,000, or $20,000 and your home value decreases to $150,000, your repayment value will be 10% of the current value or $15,000.

 NOTE: If your property value goes down, you are still responsible for repaying the shared equity mortgage based on the current home value at time of repayment.

 How do I apply?

-Complete and sign the application documents (coming soon) and take them to your lender, who will submit them on your behalf.
+Complete and sign the application documents in the resources section and take them to your lender, who will submit them on your behalf.

 NOTE: Once processed and accepted, you MUST call 1.833.974.0963 to activate the FTHBI payment and provide the name of the lawyer/notary you have chosen to close your deal.
 You must provide your lawyer/notary information as soon as you have chosen one and no less than 2 weeks prior to your closing.